Breaking News and Alerts

 and last updated

-CLINTON, Ohio — Emergency crews in Summit County just rescued a man trapped in a drainage pipe below the ground.
+CLINTON, Ohio — Emergency crews in Summit County just rescued a 48-year-old man trapped in a storm water drainage pipe below the ground.

-The rescue happened in the Village of Clinton in the area of North 4th Avenue and North 1st Street.
+The rescue of Eddie Guthrie happened in the Village of Clinton in the area of North 4th Avenue and North 1st Street.

-Crews used various tools, including a backhoe, to dig into the pipe.
+Crews used various tools, including a backhoe and sledgehamers, to dig around and breach the pipe.
+They used a camera from Green's Road Department to pinpoint Guthrie's location.